-- a) Minimise the flood risk to life and property. - b) Ensure development does not adversely impact flood functions. - c) Provide protection of the natural environment. - d) Floodplains are to be used for amenity and recreation opportunities as well as flood function, where appropriate.
+- a) Minimise the flood risk to life and property. - b) Ensure development does not adversely impact flood functions. - c) Provide protection of the natural environment. - d) Floodplains are to be used for amenity and recreation opportunities as well as flood function, where appropriate. - e) Ensure post-development flows do not exceed pre-development flows into and through the Pipelines Corridor.

 PO1 Ensure the siting and layout of development responds to flooding affectation and maintains personal safety at all times.
 The site layout and ultimate footprint of the development should be compatible with the flood risk.
 This includes applying subdivision design for greater resilience to flooding.
 PO2 Manage the passage of floodwaters through the floodplain.

 PO3 Avoid intensification and new development on land subject to the 1 in 100-year flood event.
 PO4 Fill should not reduce the capacity of the floodplain.
 PO5 Fill should remain stable and not be affected by erosion and scour.
 PO6 Development must not change the flood characteristics of the area, and is to consider cumulative impacts of development, outside the site including: a) loss of flood storage; b) loss of or changes to flood flow paths; c) acceleration or obstruction of flood flows; d) increase in the depth, duration or velocity of flood waters; or e) any reduction in flood warning times elsewhere on the floodplain.
 PO7 Prevent intensification of inappropriate use of land within high flood risk areas or floodways.
 PO8 Ensure development is sited to enable vehicular egress in the event of a flood.
 PO9 Ensure public safety and the environment are not adversely affected by the detrimental impacts of floodwater on hazardous materials manufactured or stored in bulk.
 PO10 Ensure essential services infrastructure within a site (including electricity, gas, water supply, wastewater and telecommunications) maintains its function during and immediately after flood events.
 PO11 Development must be designed and constructed so that it remains structurally sound for the life of the development, considering the flood events likely to impact the structure, foundations/footing system and external walls.
 Development must be designed to prevent flotation, collapse or permanent lateral movement (as per ASCE24-14).
 PO12 Flooding and drainage characteristics upstream or downstream of the site are not worsened by development, including any proposed works on natural creeks.
 The development is to also avoid significant adverse effects on the floodplain environment that would cause erosion, siltation, destruction of riparian vegetation or a reduction in the stability of the river bank/watercourse.
 PO13 Fencing must be designed and constructed so that it does not impede and/or direct the flow of floodwaters, add debris to floodwaters or increase flood affectation on surrounding land.
 PO14 Development is to be in accordance with NSW Governments Flood Prone Land Policy and Floodplain Development Manual.
+PO15 Post-development flows that enter or are conveyed across the Pipelines corridor must be equal to or less than the pre-development flows for each storm event up to and including 1% AEP event.